flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `BottomSheet.bgcolor` in all descendant `BottomSheet` controls.

 #### `clip_behavior`

+Overrides the default value of `BottomSheet.clip_behavior` in all descendant `BottomSheet` controls.

 #### `drag_handle_color`

+Overrides the default value of `BottomSheet.drag_handle_color` in all descendant `BottomSheet` controls.

 #### `elevation`

+Overrides the default value of `BottomSheet.elevation` in all descendant `BottomSheet` controls.

 #### `modal_bgcolor`

+Overrides the default value of `BottomSheet.modal_bgcolor` in all descendant `BottomSheet` controls.

 #### `modal_elevation`

+Overrides the default value of `BottomSheet.modal_elevation` in all descendant `BottomSheet` controls.

 #### `shadow_color`

+Overrides the default value of `BottomSheet.shadow_color` in all descendant `BottomSheet` controls.

 #### `shape`

+Overrides the default value of `BottomSheet.shape` in all descendant `BottomSheet` controls.

 #### `show_drag_handle`

+Overrides the default value of `BottomSheet.show_drag_handle` in all descendant `BottomSheet` controls.

 #### `surface_tint_color`

+Overrides the default value of `BottomSheet.surface_tint_color` in all descendant `BottomSheet` controls.

 ### `CardTheme` class